KyleeValencia/FEDOT/README.rst

 The main features of the framework are as follows:

-- FEDOT is highly flexible: can be used to automate the construction of mathematical models for various problems, data types, and models;
+- FEDOT is highly flexible: it can be used to automate the construction of mathematical models for various problems, data types, and models;
-- FEDOT already supports widely used ML libraries (Scikit-Learn, Catboost, Xgboost, etc.) and it allows to integrate your custom ones;
+- FEDOT already supports widely used ML libraries (Scikit-Learn, Catboost, Xgboost, etc.) and allows you to integrate your custom ones;
 - Pipeline optimization algorithms are not tied to specific data types or tasks, but you can use special templates for a specific task class or data type (time series forecasting, NLP, tabular data, etc.) to increase the efficiency;
 - The framework is not limited only to machine learning problems.
 It is possible to embed models related to specific areas into pipelines (for example, models in ODE or PDE);
 - Hyper-parameters tuning methods are supported.
 Custom methods can also be integrated in FEDOT;